- Home

 Families of honorably discharged, deceased veterans are eligible to receive a Presidential Memorial Certificate.
 Included are instructions for obtaining this tribute to the deceased veteran.

-This article will discuss the three theories of criminal behavior: psychological, sociological, and biological.
-Learn more about each theory and how it attempts to explain the causes of crime.
+Learn about the three theories of criminal behavior—psychological, sociological, and biological—and how they attempt to explain the causes of crime.

 Sample Letter Requesting a Continuance for Court